postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 # Enabling logging

-If you report a Metalama bug, you may be asked to send Metalama log files.
-These instructions teach you how to produce them.
+When reporting a Metalama bug, it is often helpful to attach Metalama log files.
+This document provides instructions on how to generate these logs.

 ## Step 1.
 Install the Metalama CLI tool

-Install the `metalama` .NET tool as described in <xref:dotnet-tool>.
+First, install the `metalama` .NET tool as outlined in <xref:dotnet-tool>.

 ## Step 2.
 Edit diagnostics.json

-Execute the following command:
+Run the following command:

 ```
 metalama config edit diagnostics
 ```

-This should open a `diagnostics.json` file in your default editor.
-Edit this file as follows:
+This command will open a `diagnostics.json` file in your default editor.
+Make the following changes to this file:

-1. In the `logging/processes` section, set to `true` the processes for which logging should be enabled:
+1. In the `logging/processes` section, set the processes that should have logging enabled to `true`:
-    * `Compiler`: the compile-time process.
+    * `Compiler`: This refers to the compile-time process.
-    * `Rider`: the design-time Roslyn process of the Rider IDE.
+    * `Rider`: This is the design-time Roslyn process of the Rider IDE.
-    * `DevEnv`: the UI process of Visual Studio (note that there is no aspect code running in this process).
+    * `DevEnv`: This is the UI process of Visual Studio.
+Note that no aspect code runs in this process.
-    * `RoslynCodeAnalysisService`: the design-time Roslyn process running under Visual Studio (this is where the aspect code runs).
+    * `RoslynCodeAnalysisService`: This is the design-time Roslyn process running under Visual Studio, where the aspect code runs.
-2. In the `logging/trace` section, set to `true` the categories for which logging should be enabled.
-To enable logging for everything, allow the `*` category.
+2. In the `logging/trace` section, set the categories that should have logging enabled to `true`.
+To enable logging for all categories, set the `*` category to `true`.

-In the following example, logging is enabled for the compiler process for all categories.
+The following example shows how to enable logging for the compiler process for all categories.

 ```json
 {